mikechibuzor/qr-c/README.md

 # QR-C

-We are the GOATs, Chibuzor & Akin
+We are the GOATs, Chibuzor & Akin.